 Haas is in the spotlight this year.
 Not because of its brilliant results – Romain Grosjean drives for them – but because of its livery.
-A beautiful black and gold dress in the colors of its new sponsor: Rich Energy.
+A beautiful black and gold dress, carrying the colors of its new sponsor: Rich Energy.
 You don’t know this energy drink company?
 Good, me neither.
-The owner, William Storey, strongly trumpets that his brand sells cans all around the globe.
+CEO William Storey strongly trumpets that his brand sells cans all around the globe.
 But it’s impossible to find his product in your local Tesco.
 It makes you wonder if the cans really exist and how Rich Energy found the money to put its name on both Haases!

 And this scenario, well, we’ve already experienced it in Formula 1.
 Same team with meh results, same shady sponsor, same guru-haired mogul… There are signs that never lie.